AustinKent/bbgm-ads/integrations/tank.md

 ## Display ads

 Run this code to display ads in your divs.
-This must come after all your last ad div.
-I am assuming that you're already detecting mobile/non-mobile and can put these snippets in appropriate places.
-If not, let us know.
+This must come after all your last ad div is rendered.

 Use this code for mobile:

     bbgmAds.cmd.push(function () {
-      bbgmAds.init(["tank-mobile1", "tank-mobile3"]);
-    });

-And this for non-mobile:

-    bbgmAds.cmd.push(function () {
-      bbgmAds.init(["tank-billboard1", "tank-skyscraper1", "tank-skyscraper2"]);
+      bbgmAds.init(["tank-mobile1", "tank-mobile3", "tank-billboard1", "tank-skyscraper1", "tank-skyscraper2"]);
     });